rhuben/Battleship/README.txt

 TestProcessIn.js is a method for testing Process.in().
 It is currently configured to demonstrate an error that I found in the interaction between taking input in node.js and globals itself.
 See (or run) the program for more details.

+PATCH NOTES (7/27/12)
+In this version, StarBattleship has been renamed StarBattleshipOld, and the new StarBattleship is distinct and built from scratch.
+The new StarBattleship has a different way of storing information that is more suited to Globals and it has a different (but mostly improved) feature list.
+This will be the last update for a while because I will be on break until August 6.